isirode/WaterPuzzleGame2D/README.md

 Some of the scenes could be bugged.

-There is a water bug, where the shader is not applied anymore, in some scenes, it was fixed in the later scenes, but it still need to be done in the first scenes.
+~~There is a water bug, where the shader is not applied anymore, in some scenes, it was fixed in the later scenes, but it still need to be done in the first scenes.~~ It should not be the case anymore, but I will let it there in case I see it again.

+The water shader is displaying the outline of the water particles (a circle), I can fix it but then, some of the lines are not displayed anymore.

 The UI is in a very beta phase.